What I do

 Research Profile

-1. Language Data Commons of Australia (LDaCA)
+1. Language Data Commons of Australia (LDaCA) & LADAL

 Australia holds large and diverse collections of language data, many stored in short-lived repositories or in siloed institutional archives.
 The aim of LDaCA is to consolidate these into a nationally integrated research data infrastructure of high strategic importance — establishing governance, access policy, shared technical infrastructure, a discovery portal, and community engagement to secure and make accessible Australia’s linguistic heritage, including Indigenous language materials.

-My contribution focuses on producing open-access training and support resources through LADAL and on building the text analytics capacity of the broader HASS research community.
-The Australian Text Analytics Platform (ATAP), which I co-led as Chair of the User Advisory Group from 2021–2023, was developed under this umbrella before being integrated into LDaCA in 2024.
-ATAP filled the gap between generic text analytics tools and highly specialised custom code, developing an integrated, notebook-based platform for processing and analysing language data.
+The Australian Text Analytics Platform (ATAP), which I co-led as Chair of the User Advisory Group from 2021–2023, was developed under the LDaCA umbrella before being integrated in 2024.
+ATAP filled the gap between generic text analytics tools and highly specialised custom code, developing an integrated, notebook-based platform for processing and analysing language data at scale.

 • Scheme: HASS Research Data Commons (RDC) and Indigenous Research Capability Program (ARDC)